Lab-Automation-Workgroup/data_science_template_for_dtu_bioengineering/README.md

 - **Improves reproducibility:** Standardized folders and file names make it easier to reproduce analysis and results.
 - **Facilitates automation:** Standard structures allow for the automation of data processing, testing, and deployment.

+**Small tip:** One of my favorite programmers on Youtube, called Arjan, talks about this in this [video](https://www.youtube.com/watch?v=xVuqDBCQAYc&t=386s).
+His channel is a great resource to learn more about python programming.

 ## Project Organization

 Below is a description/guide of a typical project folder structure and its contents: